Parsing and Creating PRC Files¶

 Invoke the

-in the following example) is a pointer to the PRC entity of interest, recast as aconst A3DRootBaseWithGraphics*
+pBasein the following example) is a pointer to the PRC entity of interest, recast as aconst A3DRootBaseWithGraphics*.The third argument (

 iRet = A3DMiscCascadedAttributesPush (pAttr, pBase, pFatherAttr);